-Other Local Government Level Source(s) of Funds.

-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the State Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-I-4: Non-Federal Matching Funds (3 of 3)

-- c.
-Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one: - None of the specified sources of funds contribute to the non-federal share of computable waiver costs - The following source(s) are used
+Othe r Local Government Level Source(s) of Funds. mech Inter ify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the nanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an governmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly inded by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Find uncial Accountability I-4: No on-Federal Matching Funds (3 of 3) make up the no Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that on-federal share of computable waiver costs come from the following sources: (a) health care-related taxes wider-related donations; and/or, (c) federal funds.
+Select one: None of th ne specified sources of funds contribute to the non-federal share of computable waiver costs ving source(s) are used ch that applies: Heal th care-related taxes or fees Prov ider-related donations Fede eral funds For each . source of funds indicated above, describe the source of the funds in detail: Appendix I: Find uncial Accountability I-5: Ex xclusion of Medicaid Payment for Room and Board a.
+Services Furni ished in Residential Settings.
+Select one: No service individual es under this waiver are furnished in residential settings other than the private residence of the l. of the ind b.
+Method for Ex methodology th ccluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the hat the state uses to exclude Medicaid payment for room and board in residential settings: Do not comple te this item.
+Appendix I: Find uncial Accountability

-Check each that applies:

-- Health care-related taxes or fees

-- Provider-related donations

-- Federal funds

-For each source of funds indicated above, describe the source of the funds in detail:

-I-5: Exclusion of Medicaid Payment for Room and Board

-- a.
-Services Furnished in Residential Settings.
-Select one: - No services under this waiver are furnished in residential settings other than the private residence of the individual. - As specified in Appendix C, the State furnishes waiver services in residential settings other than the personal home of the individual. - b.
-Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the State uses to exclude Medicaid payment for room and board in residential settings:

-The HCBS Waiver rate methodology for residential services explicitly excludes payments for Room and Board, with the singular exception of Daily Respite.
-DDS collects the waiver individuals SSI/SSDI benefit for those who receive Residential Habilitation and/or Supported Living and in turn provides a \$100.00 per month of personal needs allowance and all room and board expenses incurred on behalf of the waiver individual for these specific services.
-For Host Home services, the HCBS waiver individual's maximum SSI payment is made available to the Host Home provider which is less than the personal needs allowance of \$100.00 per month, to account for the HCBS waiver individual's room and board costs.

-For Daily Respite, the waiver payment includes as allowable, a payment for daily room and board equivalent to \$20.00 a day.